Chile's president condemns police violence after four weeks of unrest

 "There will be no impunity, not for those who committed acts of unusual violence, nor for those who committed excesses and abuses.
 We will do what is best for the victims," he said, referring to protesters first and then the security forces.

-Pinera also praised an agreement reached last week under which Chile will draft a new constitution to replace the current one that dates back to the rightwing dictatorship of Augusto Pinochet, who ruled from 1973 to 1990.
+Pinera praised an agreement reached last week under which Chile will draft a new constitution to replace the current one that dates back to the dictatorship of Pinochet, who ruled from 1973 to 1990.

 Many in Chile see this step -- getting rid of a charter that smacks of a dark, repressive chapter in the country's past -- as a way to help end the crisis.
 It is a key demand of the thousands of protesters that have been taking to the streets in Santiago and elsewhere almost daily for a month.